pijner/JSF-Docker-DB/README.md

         $ docker run --network web-network --name payaraweb -p 8080:8080 demoimg

     This will create a container named payaraweb with the image we just created and add it to the web-network.

+## Using docker compose
+Instead of using the complicated process above everytime you want to test something, it is much easier to have a file with all the set-up instructions.
+Docker compose makes it much easier to re-create multi-containered applications by defining the containers/services in a YAML file.
+In our case, we have `docker-compose.yml` in the project directory.
+We define the two containers we are interested in using with out application along with the files to initialize the servers with our data.

+All that needs to be done is run the following command:

+    $ docker-compose up

+Once the servers are up and running, open a browser tab and navigate to `http://localhost:8080/DockerDemo-1.0/`.
+Note that we go to port `8080` as that's where we mapped the HTTP port for payaraweb in the YAML file.

+You can hit `ctrl + c` to stop the containers or run the following in the project directory

+    $ docker-compose down

+## Clean up
+- To stop any container:

+        $ docker container stop <container-name>

+- To remove containers from your computer:

+        $ docker rm <container-name>

+- To remove an image from your computer:

+        $ docker rmi <image-name>

+- To remove docker network from your computer:

+        $ docker network rm <network-name>